Clinton Valley Center: History

 Both the campus size and number of patients slowly grew, as the hospital was repeatedly enlarged between 1882 and 1895 (also designed by Myers), with more additions in 1906, 1914, and 1938.
 In 1911, the hospital changed its name to Pontiac State Hospital.
 During the 1950s, the hospital experienced its peak of approximately 3,100 residing patients.
 The facility was renamed the Clinton Valley Center in 1973, and by the later 1970s the number of patients had declined to around 800.

 Due to a decreasing number of patients, the facility was closed in 1997 by the State of Michigan with only 200 patients.
-The facility was demolished in 2000; a subdivision now stands on the site of the old hospital.
+The facility was demolished in 2000.
+A subdivision now occupies the site.

 Description

 The campus of the Clinton Valley Center contained 44 structures, many of which were extensions of the original 1878 hospital.

 The 1878 structure was a 3 1/2-story red-brick structure with a center building for offices and staff, and two wings for male and female patients.
 The building had a steeply pitched slate roof with multiple towers, and wood and metal cornices.
 The building resembled a typical Kirkbride model.
 The 1882 additions were designed by Charles Anderson to match the original construction.
 The 1906 and 1914 additions were brick hipped-roof structures, and the 1938 construction added a Tudor designed building onto the front of the structure.

 Apart from the main hospital, other structures on the campus included the Vinton Building (1893), the Sawyer Building (1917), the Italian Renaissance chapel (1907) designed by the Detroit firm of Smith, Hinchman and Grylls.